snikch/jquery.dirtyforms/README.md

     };
 });

+// Continued: A helper to report the dirty status from the top document,
+// and to allow setClean and rescan methods to affect the top document.
-// We pass in the true parameter to ignore helpers so we don't
+// We pass in the true parameter to ignore helpers so we don't get
-// get a recursive loop.
+// a recursive loop.
 var topDocumentHelper = {
     isNotTopDocument: window.top !== window.self,
     isDirty: function ($node, index) {